-We have had another busy and eventful year and I am very proud of what the team at DVConnect have achieved.
+2012 - 2013 was the year we celebrated our 10th anniversary and we have had another busy and eventful year.

+I am very proud of what the team at DVConnect have achieved not only in the past 12 months but also over the past 10 years!

-In the 2011/12 year, we responded to more than 58,000 incoming calls across all four lines and made more than 66,000 outgoing calls to provide a front line response for the 8,000 women and children living with domestic violence that needed urgent help to get to safety.
+Our team of dedicated and skilled counsellors are the bedrock of the organisation.
+It is they who rise to the challenge on a daily basis and 'get up and do it all again' to make sure we are here and enthusiastic about assisting the almost 60,000 incoming calls we respond to every year.
+They also make more than 66,000 outgoing calls to provide a front line response for the 8,000 women and children that needed urgent and immediate help to get to safety.
 With the advent of police assisted referrals to us via SupportLink we are seeing an increased demand on our service, both to Womensline and Mensline.
 We are more than happy to receive these referrals from police because they have been alerted to the home because of domestic violence.
 These referrals allow us to help people who may not have called us themselves.